compute-io/contributing/README.md

 * 	__Composition__: standalone modules encourage flexible composition (build your own compute), constrained design (do one thing; do one thing well), and restraint (only use what you need).

-*	__Consistency__: the defining characteristic of a module should be its algorithms, not its choice of style.
-All modules should look and feel as if written by a single author.
+*	__Consistency__: all modules should look and feel as if written by a single author.
+A user should be free to focus on understanding algorithms without the distraction of arbitrary changes in style.

 *	__Rigor__: testing and benchmarking should be priorities, not afterthoughts, and algorithms should be robust.
 Too many "numerical" libraries written in JavaScript implement poor algorithms, lack precision, and disregard performance.